adamrpah/npcompleteheart/posts/things-keep-a-changing.md

 Most things made it over okay, with the only real holdovers being the D3 visualizations with javascript.
 I know that it's possible to move them over using an IPython notebook I just haven't had the time yet.
 Through this process I also found out that someone limited the Folium mapping package to only 6 colors again for apparently no fucking reason!
 Yay open source!
+Oh, and I killed some high-traffic pages that I hated just because, like how to make a volcano plot.
+It was just too old and out of date.

+Otherwise, the website isn't completely up yet (I need to add the projects back in, maybe give the detail pages on individual publications) and figure out how to get some more javascript working (I know completely against the whole starting premise).